 Municipalities may appoint one or more DCOs mutually with one or more other municipalities.
 They may also appoint local police for dog control.
 The appointment of a police officer as DCO must be listed in the job title.
 All appointments should list the extent of the dog control officer’s jurisdiction.
 DCO services cannot be provided by a dog dealer.

 The DCO has the power to issue appearance tickets or summons for violation of Section 118 and any local dog law or ordinance.

 Dog control officers seize dogs as required by Section 117.
 The DCO must provide humane handling and transport and any necessary veterinary care.
 The DCO must promptly make and maintain a record of the seizure and subsequent disposition of any dog.
 Samples of this documentation are listed below.

 Dog Seizure and Disposition Record

 Department animal health inspectors regularly meet with DCOs for training and inspection.
 More details are provided in the document below.

 Municipal Dog Shelters

 Each municipality in which licenses are issued shall, and any other village and any county may, establish and maintain a pound or shelter for dogs.
 Options for meeting this requirement are listed in Article 7, Section 114.
 Municipalities may choose to lease kennel space at a veterinary clinic, a boarding facility, or the residence of another municipality’s dog control officer.
 All shelter contracts and leases must be in writing and be available for viewing by duly authorized agents of the Department.
 Arrangements between the municipality and the shelter should be clearly stated in the contract or lease.

-Municipalities are also responsible for various other requirements.
+Municipal shelters are inspected by Department animal health inspectors.
 More details are provided in the documents below.